chef/automate/components/automate-chef-io/content/docs/datafeed.md

  - Configuration information about each node being managed, this includes Chef Client Run status, Runlists, Cookbooks, Recipes being run against each node
  - Compliance information about each node that shows the compliance state, this includes passed and failed controls for each profile executed against that node

-The Data Feed is not a Data Tap, it operates by doing the following:
+A Data Feed is not a Data Tap, it operates by doing the following:

 - Every 30 minutes (configurable) the data-feed-service will aggregate the client runs and compliance reports from the previous 30 minutes and send this to the registered destinations.
 - If there are no destinations, aggregation will not occur.